Władysław Studnicki: Second World War

 During the war Studnicki, whose pro-German stance was well known to the German authorities, frequently intervened in support of arrested and executed Polish activists.
 Due to his efforts, the fascist politician Bolesław Piasecki, creator of the National Radical Camp Falanga, was released from German prison.

 In most cases, however, Studnicki's interventions did not help.
 As a result, in January 1940 he decided to issue a "Memo to the German Government", in which he expressed his opposition to the policy of German occupational authorities, based on bloody terror.
 In his view, this stance would result in growing anti-German feelings among ethnic Poles, which would make it impossible to create an agreement between Poles and Germans, aimed at the Soviet Union.

 Furthermore, a few weeks after the Invasion of Poland, Studnicki presented to German military authorities the "Memo on Recreation of Polish Army and the Oncoming German - Soviet War".
-In this document, he proposed recreation of Polish Army, which would fight the Red Army alongside the Wehrmacht.
+In this document, he proposed recreation of the Polish Army, which would fight the Red Army alongside the Wehrmacht.
 Furthermore, he suggested that a Polish Government should be recreated.
 To make this happen, German authorities should cease killings and repression of Polish activists.
-Polish Army, in cooperation with the Wehrmacht, was to seize the territories west of the Dniepr river, while Germans were to march further east, to the Caucasus.
+The Polish Army, in cooperation with the Wehrmacht, was to seize the territories west of the Dniepr river, while Germans were to march further east, to the Caucasus.

 Both memos were confiscated by the Germans.
 Desperate, Studnicki decided then to personally visit Berlin, and talk to Adolf Hitler.
 In late January 1940, he went to Berlin, and talked with Joseph Goebbels, but his efforts were fruitless.
 After the conversation, he was interned at Babelsberg, but was released following a plea of Hermann Göring.
 In August 1940 Studnicki returned to Warsaw.
 He remained in touch with the German authorities, and his continuous pleas for better treatment of Poles resulted in his arrest on 10 July 1941.
 Studnicki remained in Pawiak Prison until August 1942, when he was released due to poor health and the efforts of both Maurycy Stanisław Potocki and the Hungarian ambassador.

 In the final years of the war, Studnicki criticized both German terror and Polish resistance, whose activities resulted in German reprisals and suffering of the civilian population.
 In his opinion, the Soviet Union was the main enemy of Poland, and all Polish forces should concentrate their efforts on fighting the Soviets.

 In July 1944 he left for Hungary, and then Austria.
-In 1945 he went to Rome, and finally, in late 1946, Studnicki settled in London.
+In 1945 he moved to Rome, and finally, in late 1946, Studnicki settled in London.
 Due to his uncompromising stance and unpopular convictions, he was isolated by other Polish emigres.
 Furthermore, in 1948 he volunteered to defend Generalfeldmarschall Erich von Manstein, but the court decided not to send for him.
 In 1951, the government of the Republic of Poland banned all his books.